robtheminnie/RECIPE/README.md

-Here's the ingredients list for the Beef Stroganoff formatted in markdown:
+Here’s the ingredients list extracted from the recipe image, formatted in markdown:

 ```markdown
 ## Ingredients